-Try these glazed Lemon Shortbread Cookies with Meyer lemons to add delicate lemon flavor.
-It’s the perfect balance of lemony, buttery delight in every bite!
+These Lemon Shortbread Cookies contain Meyer lemons for a delicate flavor, or use regular lemons for a sharper tang.
+Topped with a lemon glaze, they're a perfect balance of lemony, buttery delight in every bite!

 Wintertime doesn’t have to be dull and dreary.
 Not when there are lemons about.
 That bright sunshine-y color and bold flavor drives away the winter blahs.

 Take buttery homemade shortbread cookies, and add in a lemon.
 The tart acidic component lemons bring balances out the buttery richness in the shortbread.
 Now you’re really talking about brightening your day!

 But wait, there’s more…you have a choice in the type of lemons you can use, especially this time of year.
 I’m talking about Meyer lemons.